brendan123/Semantic-Segmentation/docs/knowledge-distillation.md

 | HPO | 23,523 KB | 21,336 KB |
 | Pruned | 31,368 | 17,513 KB |

 As you can see, the Pruned Model, when GZipped, takes up <ins>18%</ins> less storage space when compressed.
 This could be improved even more with an optimized file format, `.tflite`, for example.
+Quantization would also help.
+We tried to implement XNNPack for inference on lower-power devices, but our model was not suited for this task.
+Might be worth revisiting in the future.

 ## 10 Segmented Images from the Validation Set